-- (b) The clerk shall place any agenda items not dealt with at a meeting on the agenda for the next regular meeting, unless otherwise decided by council. - (c) The head of council or any member of council may bring before council, any business that he/she feels should be deliberated upon by council.
-These matters need not be specifically listed on the agenda; however, may be brought before council under other business.
-See Section 22. - (d) See section 6 of this by-law for posting of regular and special agendas for public viewing.
+- (b) The clerk shall place any agenda items not dealt with at a meeting on the agenda for the next regular meeting, unless otherwise decided by council. - (c) Walk-in reports and other matters for open or closed meetings shall be discouraged.
+However, there may be circumstances, such as time sensitive situations that require matters not on the agenda to be dealt with immediately. - Walk-in matters may be added to the Agenda at the consent of the majority of Council members present. - (e) The head of council or any member of council may bring before council, any business that they feel should be deliberated upon by council.
+These matters need not be specifically listed on the agenda; however, may be brought before council under new business.